slub/dfg-viewer/Documentation/Index.rst

 Installation
 ============

-The current release 6.0 may be used with TYPO3 9.5 LTS or TYPO3 10.4 LTS.
+The current release 6.1 may be used with TYPO3 11.5 or TYPO3 12.4 LTS.

-The extension is based on `Kitodo.Presentation (dlf) <https://github.com/kitodo/kitodo-presentation>`_.
+The extension is based on `Kitodo.Presentation (dlf) <https://github.com/kitodo/kitodo-presentation>`_ and `SLUB DigitalCollections (slub_digitalcollections) <https://github.com/slub/slub_digitalcollections>`.
 Before you can start to use the *DFG Viewer (dfgviewer)* in your TYPO3 installation, you have to install both extensions.
 The installation is only supported via Composer.
 Kitodo.Presentation will be installed and configured automatically.